gvacaliuc/dncuts_eigensolver/README.md

 There are also a few flags you can use at runtime.

 ### Contact
-Email or submit and issue for questions.
+Email or submit an issue for questions.